Ye-eun-Shin/Ye-eun-Shin.github.io/_posts/2025-08-05-nlp-post-name-here-3.md

 ---
-title: "[포스팅 예시] 이곳에 제목을 입력하세요"
+title: "Attention is All You Need"
-excerpt: "본문의 주요 내용을 여기에 입력하세요"
+excerpt: "not the Newjeans's song"

 categories:
   - NLP